Do you want to start magazine publishing business?

 The American magazine industry contributes $28 billion in revenue every year and the magazine advertising are alone responsible for generating more than $15.2 billion.
 There are more than 21,000 publishing businesses in the United States that employ more than 117,000 people across the country.
 However, the magazine industry declined rapidly with the increasing popularity of the internet and the smartphones which completely eliminated the need for printed magazines.
 The industry nowadays is truly struggling for surviving in America as well as in other countries.

 A 2012 survey revealed that only 3 percent of Americans read magazines on a regular basis.
 Statistics has it that in 1985, there were more than 1,676 dailies in America but in 2011, the number dropped to below 1,400 and is still dropping.
 While the popularity of printed magazines keeps falling, people are paying more attention to electronic magazines which can be read on any device like laptops, mobile phones, kindles.
+You also need to create a magazine in a mobile application that will allow users to quickly learn about the release of new materials, but for this, you will have to write a business plan for mobile applications.
 After identifying these trends, it is clearly evident that it is not easy for a startup to survive in the magazine industry unless it is properly planned and adds value to its readers.

 5.2 Marketing Segmentation